Demogorgon: In literature

 Demogorgon is the central character in Voltaire's 1756 short story "Plato's Dream" – a "lesser superbeing" who was responsible for creating the planet Earth.

 He is also the protagonist of an opera, Il Demogorgone, ovvero il filosofo confuso ("Demogorgon, or the Confused Philosopher") by Vincenzo Righini (1786), with a libretto by Lorenzo da Ponte, which originally was written for Mozart.

 One of the lead characters pretends to be Demogorgon in Johann Karl August Musäus' literary fairy tale "Rolands Knappen" ('Roland's Squires') from Volksmärchen der Deutschen (volume 1, 1782).

 In Herman Melville's 1851 novel Moby-Dick, the first mate of the ship Pequod, Starbuck, describes the white whale as the "demigorgon [sic]" of the ship's "heathen crew" (see ch.
 XXXVIII, paragraph 2).

 Demogorgon also appears as a character in Percy Bysshe Shelley's Prometheus Unbound.
 In this lyrical drama, Demogorgon is the offspring of Jupiter and Thetis who eventually dethrones Jupiter.
 It is never mentioned whether Demogorgon, portrayed as a dark, shapeless spirit, is female or male.
 The theory of Demogorgon's name originating from Greek demos and gorgos may be the foundation for its use in this text as an allusion to a politically active and revolutionary populace.
-Shelley's allusions to the French Revolution further support this.
+Shelley's allusions to the French Revolution support this.

 In the poem "Demogorgon" by Álvaro de Campos, the writer is afraid of becoming mad by learning the true nature and unveiling the mystery of life.

 In popular culture

+Commedia dell'arte

+The eighteen-century author of Venetian commedia dell'arte, Carlo Gozzi, mentions Demogorgone to be the "god of fairies" (Dio delle Fate) in the prologue to the first act of his comedy Il re cervo (The Stag King).

 Dungeons & Dragons

 In the Dungeons & Dragons fantasy role-playing game, Demogorgon is a powerful demon prince.
 He is known as the Prince of Demons, a self-proclaimed title, but one that is acknowledged by mortals and even his fellow demons because of his power and influence.
 Demogorgon was also named an "iconic D&D character" by Witwer et al. and one of the greatest villains in D&D history by the final print issue of Dragon.
-He is depicted as an eighteen foot tall, reptilian (or amphibious) hermaphroditic tanar'ri (a type of demon) with a somewhat humanoid form (His torso is depicted as ape-like in accompanying art).
-Two mandrill or hyena heads sprout from his twin snake-like necks, and his arms end in long tentacles.
-His two heads have individual minds and names.

-Demogorgon first appeared in the original edition of Dungeons and Dragons, in Eldritch Wizardry (1976), and has appeared in every subsequent edition of the game.
+He is depicted as an eighteen foot tall, reptilian (or amphibious) hermaphroditic tanar'ri (a type of demon) with a somewhat humanoid form Demogorgon first appeared in the original edition of Dungeons and Dragons, in Eldritch Wizardry (1976), and has appeared in every subsequent edition of the game.
 Already in 1976 miniatures of Demogorgon were produced by Minifigs based on "Gygax's specifications and Dave Sutherland's illustration from Eldritch Wizardry."

-Stranger Things

-Demogorgon is the name given to the otherworldly creature which appeared in the Netflix original show Stranger Things, which began airing in 2016.
-The namesake is the Dungeons & Dragons creature.